aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLAM via Java or Online App" h2="On Premise Java API to export PPT to XLAM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert PPT files to XLAM.
+This can be done in two simple steps.

+The first step is to export the PPT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, read, write, modify, and convert PowerPoint presentations.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to convert the HTML file to XLAM using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, read, write, modify, and convert spreadsheets.
+It supports a wide range of features, including the ability to convert HTML files to XLAM.

-You can convert PPT file to XLAM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLAM.
+By using Aspose.Total for Java, developers can quickly and easily convert PPT files to XLAM.
+The process is simple and straightforward, and requires only two steps.
+First, the PPT file is exported to HTML using Aspose.Slides for Java.
+Then, the HTML file is converted to XLAM using Aspose.Cells for Java.
+This makes it easy for developers to quickly and easily convert PPT files to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}